PaulSchiretz/pgl-backup/README.md

 ### Step 1: Initialize Configuration

 The easiest way to get started is to use the `-init` flag.
-This will generate a `pgl-backup.conf` file in your target directory.
+This will generate a `pgl-backup.config.json` file in your target directory.
 The `-source` and `-target` flags are required for this step.

 ```sh
 # Example for Linux/macOS